 Relax, you don’t have to pick just one.
 (But that’s fine too.)

-Pair your lifelong interest in music or dance with economics or public policy.
-Augment your passion for math with art history and cultural anthropology.
-Explore sociology and biology, learn a foreign language and both study and research abroad.
+Pair your lifelong interest in theater or dance with economics or cultural anthropology.
+Augment your passion for math with art history and music.
+Explore sociology and biology, learn a foreign language and both study and conduct research abroad.
 The opportunities for you are endless.

 A successful liberal arts education develops your capability for innovation and for judgment.
 The habits of mind developed by your studies will create the focus and flexibility that make for intelligent, courageous risk taking and critical analysis.

 No particular major or area of study is inherently a better ticket to security, leadership, or personal satisfaction than another.
 Ask around and you’ll find that many people never even worked in the field of their major.
 Instead, you will hear about surprising and unexpected twists and turns in life that ultimately brought them to a career choice that “fits” them.

 But what does that mean to you right now—while you’re trying to choose a major?
 Follow your passions and interests and take in everything Duke has to offer.
 Consider combining a major, minor or certificate—but don’t just chase credentials!
 Invest in yourself to discover what you love to do.
 Take time to create a life script—a path that makes sense for you, not just while you are at Duke but for your whole life.
 Develop your ability for continuous learning so that you become adept at anticipating and dealing with change.
 You will gain marketable skills and be well prepared to take the next steps in your life path after graduation, whether that means entering the job market, consulting, starting your own business, pursuing more education, or some other choice.